quiltdata/quilt/docs/advanced-features/tabulator.md

   delimiter: "\t"
 ```

-1. The `ccle-tsv` table is defined with a schema containing
+1. The `ccle-tsv` table is defined with a schema containing five columns:
-   five columns: `Name`, `Length`, `EffectiveLength`, `TPM`, and `NumReads`.
+   `Name`, `Length`, `EffectiveLength`, `TPM`, and `NumReads`.
-2. The table is sourced from Quilt packages whose names match the regular expression
+2. The table is sourced from Quilt packages whose names match the regular
-   `ccle/.*` and only those files whose logical keys match the regular expression
+   expression `ccle/.*`, using those files whose logical keys match the
-   `quant.genes.sf$`.
-   Currently the only supported source type is `quilt`.
+   regular expression `quant.genes.sf$`.
+Currently, the only supported source
+   type is `quilt`.
 3. The parser is configured to read the data as CSV with tab-delimited fields.
-Other
-   supported formats include `parquet`.
+   Other supported formats include `parquet`.

+> Note: All files in the package that match the logical key must have the same
+> schema as defined in the configuration.

 ## Usage